Linear response beyond hydrodynamic poles: An effective theory of many poles

 where $\delta M^{\mu \nu}$ is the fluctuation of the electromagnetic polarisation tensor with the polarisation and magnetisation components given by

 Consequently the polarisation and magnetisation susceptibilities are

 respectively.
+Note that the polarisation is perpendicular to the fluid velocity and that by definition $\delta p^\mu = u_\rho \delta M^{\rho \mu}$.
 These currents form the basis about which we shall build our effective theory of generic linearised fluctuations.
 This, and the choice of operators we add to build our effective equations, is why our effective framework will be compatible with the standard hydrostaticity conditions of hydrodynamics, and thus thermodynamics, even though there are additional gapped modes.}